ToMe25/ESP-WiFi-Thermometer/README.md

 # Description
-A program to measure the current temperature(and relative humidity, if supported by the sensor) using an ESP32.
+A program to measure the current temperature(and relative humidity, if supported by the sensor) using an ESP32 or ESP8266.
 This program shows the measurements on a simple web interface.
 This web interface updates its values every 2 seconds using javascript.
 A screenshot of the web interface: